PostgreSQL

 Prerequisites

-1. Create a user in the PostgreSQL instance (see PostgreSQL docs)
+1. Create a user in the PostgreSQL instance (see PostgreSQL documentation).

 2. Ensure the PostgreSQL instance uses logical decoding with the write-ahead log (WAL).
-This means that wal_level should be set to logical in the source relational database (see PostgreSQL ALTER SYSTEM docs).
+This means that you should set wal_level to logical in the source relational database (see PostgreSQL ALTER SYSTEM docs).

 Working with PostgreSQL replication slots

-Each DeltaStream query that reads rows from a PostgreSQL table needs to specify a replication slot.
-Replication slots in PostgreSQL represent a stream of changes that can be replayed to a client in the order they were made on the original server.
-Each slot is uniquely named across all databases in a PostgreSQL instance, persists independently from the clients using them, is crash proof, and contains its own independent state.
-In DeltaStream, a single replication slot cannot be assigned to multiple simultaneously running queries.
-By default, PostgreSQL instances limit the number of replication slots to 10 (see PostgreSQL docs).
+Each DeltaStream query that reads rows from a PostgreSQL table must specify a replication slot.
+Replication slots in PostgreSQL represent a stream of changes that can be replayed to a client in the order in which they were made on the original server.
+Each slot has the following characteristics:

 In the PostgreSQL CLI psql you can list, create, or drop replication slots with the following queries: